TranslationalML/pacsifier/README.md

 PACSMAN is a batch query/retrieve interface for the CareStream PACS at Lausanne University Hospital.

+It is implemented as a Python application running on Ubuntu Linux, relying on the DCMTK suite of tools.
+A Docker image is available.

 NOTE: This readme has not been updated in a little while.
 It's mostly correct but win7 is not supported anymore since too painful to install.
 Linux is recommended.

+# Building

+## Building the pacsman Docker image from the repo

+    cd /path/to/PACSMAN/; docker build --network=host -t pacsman .

 # Deployment

-PACSMAN is a Python application running on Ubuntu Linux, relying on the DCMTK suite of tools.
+## From a Docker image

+### Deploying from the gitlab Docker registry

+Login to the registry with `docker login registry.gitlab.com`

+Pull and run the image with `docker run registry.gitlab.com/jonasrichiardi/pacsman/pacsman`

+You should see the help message from PACSMAN.

+### Deploying from a local image

+First load the docker image (`pacsman.tar`) from the distribution server or storage media where it's located into the local docker install on your computer.

+#### Linux

+    docker load -i /path/to/image/pacsman.tar

+#### Windows 10

+TODO

+#### Windows 7 (Deprecated)

+Start the `Docker Quickstart Terminal`, then `cd /path/to/image/`, then `docker load -i pacsman.tar`

-## From source
+## From source (deprecated)

 ### Ubuntu Linux